Shabir Madhi: Career

 Madhi is professor of vaccinology and director of the South African Medical Research Council Respiratory and Meningeal Pathogens Research Unit at the University of the Witwatersrand, and National Research Foundation/Department of Science and Technology Research Chair in Vaccine Preventable Diseases.
 These units have been rebranded as the MRC Vaccines and Infectious Diseases Analytics Research Unit (VIDA).

 He was executive director of South Africa's National Institute for Communicable Diseases from 2011 to 2017, and has served on several WHO committees in roles pertinent to vaccines and pneumonia.
 In 2018, after spending four years as deputy-chair of South Africa's National Advisory Group on Immunization (NAGI), he became its chairperson.
 In the same year he co-founded the African Leadership in Vaccinology Expertise (ALIVE), based at the University of the Witwatersrand, with the aim of expanding expertise in vaccinology in Africa.
 In January 2021, he became Dean of the Faculty of Health Sciences of the University of the Witwateratand.

 Pneumonia vaccine

 His research has included studies on the pneumococcal conjugate vaccine.
 This research led to the WHO recommendations on the delivery of this vaccine in low and middle-income countries.

 Rotavirus vaccine

-Madhi led the first study that showed that a rotavirus vaccine could significantly prevent severe diarrhoea during the first year of life in African babies.
+Madhi led the first study that showed that a rotavirus vaccine could significantly prevent severe diarrhoea due to rotavirus during the first year of life in African babies.
 It was published in The New England Journal of Medicine in 2010.
 The paper provided one of the key pieces of evidence for the WHO recommendations of universal rotavirus vaccination.